Boladi888/mcsrv/README.md

 Then, inside the mcsrv-x.x.x folder, right click -> Open in Terminal

-Enter the following to run the install your Minecraft server
+Enter the following to install your Minecraft server
 ```
   sudo ./mcsrv.sh
 ```

 # mcsrv - Full Description
 This script installs the latest Minecraft Bedrock server directly from minecraft.net on Ubuntu Linux & all Debian-based systems and sets up an updater to run everyday at 2am.
 It has been tested on Ubuntu 24 and should work for all Debain-based Linux systems.

-The server is installed to /opt/YOUR_SERVER_NAME and the updater is installed to /usr/local/bin/mcupdater.sh
+The server is installed to /opt/YOUR_SERVER_NAME

+The updater is installed to /usr/local/bin/mcupdater.sh

-## Features
+## Intaller Features

 - **Environment Checks**: Ensures the script is run with sudo privileges and checks for a supported operating system (Ubuntu or Debian).
 - **Port Availability**: Verifies that the default ports (`19132` for IPv4 and `19133` for IPv6) are not in use by other processes.